Mrfiregem/bin/README.md

 # `~/.local/bin`

-Short scripts that don't need to be compiled or require build dependencies.
+Single-file scripts that don't need to be compiled.

 | script                 | description                                           | type |
 | ---------------------- | ----------------------------------------------------- | ---- |